 Shift toward digital products

-In 2Q16, Electronic Arts’ (EA) digital revenues accounted for 83.2% of its non-GAAP (generally accepted accounting principles) revenues.
+In 3Q16, Electronic Arts’s (EA) digital revenues accounted for 63% of its GAAP[1. generally accepted accounting principles] revenues.

 Activision’s revenues rose 63% YoY (year-over-year) in 3Q16 to ~$1.6 billion from $960 million in 3Q15, primarily driven by the acquisition of King Digital.
 King Digital accounted for 29.4% of Activision’s total revenue in 3Q16.

 Activision’s CFO, Dennis Durkin, stated during the company’s 3Q16 earnings call, “Digital momentum continued to be a strong business driver for yet another quarter, producing record Q3 digital revenues of $1.3 billion, growing 114% year-over-year and 18% quarter-over-quarter.”

 Analysts estimated that the firm could post revenues of ~$1.6 billion for the third quarter, which ended in September 2016, with a low estimate of ~$1.5 billion and a high estimate of ~$1.7 billion.

 The company’s earnings per share (or EPS) were estimated to be $0.42, with a high estimate of $0.48 and a low estimate of $0.40.